Solutions

 Our key findings highlighted critical areas for improvement, particularly around behavioural dependencies and procedural controls:

-- 65% of non-conforming work involved human errors, linked to insufficient supervision, a need for procedural refinement, and outdated practices fohigh-risk tasks
+• 65% of non-conforming work involved human errors, linked to insufficient supervision, a need for procedural refinement, and outdated practices for high-risk tasks

-- 63% of critical controls were procedural, yet 96% of absent or failed critical controls in SIFp incidents relied entirely on worker behaviour and decision-making
+• 63% of critical controls were procedural, and 96% of absent or failed critical controls in SIFp incidents relied entirely on worker behaviour and decision-making

-- Two-thirds of control failures involved the worker using their, cognitive and/or physical, while one-third stemmed from ineffective or absent technical controls
+• Two-thirds of control failures involved the worker using their, cognitive and/or physical capabilities, while one-third stemmed from ineffective or absent technical controls

 Tangible Outcomes